-When all bars flash, the following warning note ENGINE TEMP HIGH appears.
+When all the bars flash, the warning ENGINE TEMP HIGH also appears.

 - The engine is cold Up to three bars light up.

 - Engine warm Four bars light up.

 - Engine hot Five to eight bars light up.

 - Engine very hot all eight bars flash red.